Orange-OpenSource/python-ngsild-client/docs/source/_build/html/_sources/build.rst.txt

 | You can use the **userdata** argument to provide your own dictionary.

 | For example imagine you'd like to add to our AirQualityObserved entity a NOx measure with an accuracy indice.
-| But you don't want to exprime this information as a property.
+| But you don't want to express this information as a property.
 | *More on nested properties later*.

 .. code-block::